Laguna1989/obsidian_notes/Learnings/Talks/Johnathan Gopel - Remove virtual.md

 # Benefits of Avoiding Virtual

-- static and virtual is not possible at the same time
+- Static and virtual is not possible at the same time
-- without virtual, finally static can be used
+- Without virtual, finally static can be used